 Dolhinow & Fuentes (1999) The Nonhuman Primates.
 Mayfield, London.

-1. Have a good knowledge of evolutionary theory as it applies to primate behaviour.
+8.1 Demonstrate systematic knowledge of evolutionary theory as it applies to animal behaviour.

-2. Understand the ways primates interact with one another and their environments.
+8.2 Identify and understand the ways animals (including primates) interact with one another and their environments.

-3. Have a detailed understanding of the patterns and principles that account for the variation in ecology and behaviour of primates.
+8.3 Evidence a comprehensive understanding of the patterns and principles that account for the variation in ecology and behaviour of animals, especially the non-human primates.